EdgeApp/edge-login-ui/packages/edge-login-ui-web/README.md

 ## Demo App

 This project contains a demo application in the `src/demo` directory.
-You can launch this demo using the `npm start` command.
+You can launch this demo using the `yarn start` command.
+You can also find the [demo](https://developer.airbitz.co/jsuisample) on our website.

-Loading the iframe might time out the first time you launch the demo, since bundling can take a while.
-If the "Login With Edge" button does not turn blue after 5 seconds, just reload the page and it will work.
-In production, this content would already be bundled and being served statically.
+If the "Login With Edge" button does not turn blue after 10 seconds, just reload the page and it will work.
+Building the iframe can take a while the first time the demo loads, so things can time out.
+This would not be a problem in production where the iframe is already built.

 # Detailed Docs